YellowStoneTorch/SMP_Expansion/README.md

 Read about the new villager trades here.

 # SMP Features
 These features are useful if you plan to play with friends or strangers.
-If you as the server owner wish to enforce certain settings across all players, you can configure them in the plugin config.
+If you as the server owner wish to enable or disable these features, you can configure them in the plugin config.
 * Players can set their personal game difficulty, which affects the damage taken from mobs:
   * Easy: 30% less damage
   * Normal (default): No modifier